Learn how to help an adult read, write and speak English or pass their citizenship or high school equivalency test.

 The finest legacy we can leave to those who come after us is a gift that makes the world better for our having been there.
 If you have a few hours a month and want to make Cape Cod better for your having been here, volunteer your time to the Cape Cod Literacy Council.

-We hold volunteer training workshops regularly, provide the teaching materials for your tutoring sessions, match you with students and work with you throughout the sessions to assure success.
+We hold volunteer training workshops regularly, provide the teaching techniques for your tutoring sessions, match you with students and work with you throughout the sessions to assure success.